Mohammad-Ashikul-Islam/UrlShortner_Frontend/README.md

 - Enter your long URL and short it
 - Get a short url code of ten length
 - See the number of visit in your short url with it's short code
-- Secure, fast & userfriendly
+- Copy button to copy Short URL easily

 ## Build Setup